Originally published: 05.SEP.2018

 - Atherosclerosis (hardening of the arteries)

-- Past trauma associated with sex
+- Past trauma associated with sexual intercourse or experiences

 - Depression and/or anxiety

 Sexual function links the body to the mind.
 The endocrine (hormonal), circulatory and nervous systems interact with thought processes to produce a sexual response for healthy sexual function.
 There are 5 stages included in the lead-up to a healthy and successful ejaculation.

 #1 Desire (also known as your libido or sex drive): Desire refers to the initial thought processes that lead to your desire to engage in sexual activity.
 This is a sensory experience that may be brought on by your environment, including touch, thoughts, words, sights, and smells.
 Desire leads to excitement.